memsql/benchmarks-tpc/Readme.md

 # SingleStore TPC benchmarking materials

-To find the blogpost about our results, go to https://www.memsql.com/blog.
+You can find the blogpost about our results at https://www.singlestore.com/blog/tpc-benchmarking-results/

 Note: This repository contains benchmarks derived from the TPC benchmarks.
 Our benchmarks use the schema, data, and queries derived from the TPC benchmarks; however, they are not official TPC benchmarks.